nourdine/pages/README.md

 ### Test it

-Assuming you are insed the library folder, let's first start an http server to run the library against:
+(...assuming you are inside the library distribution folder) Let's first start up mini webapp to run the library against:

 ```cmd
 php -S localhost:8080 -t ./test/ws
 ```

-And then run the actual tests:
+Now that the target webapp is up un running we can actually run our tests:

 ```cmd
 phpunit